 What is EMDR Therapy?

 Eye Movement Desensitization and Reprocessing (EMDR therapy) is a highly effective, empirically validated and research-based therapy that integrates elements of cognitive-behavioral, psychodynamic, body-centered, and experiential therapies.
-EMDR was developed by Francine Shapiro, PhD after a chance discovery in 1987 that led her to fully develop the phenomenon of saccadic eye movements and their role in desensitizing emotionally distressing memories into a fully integrative therapy modality (adapted from emdr.com).
+EMDR therapy was developed by Francine Shapiro, PhD after a chance discovery in 1987 that led her to fully develop the phenomenon of saccadic eye movements and their role in desensitizing emotionally distressing memories into a fully integrative therapy modality (adapted from emdr.com).
 EMDR is one of the most highly technical therapies available, utilizing standardized protocols to address a variety of presenting problems.
 It works by targeting specific memories that have been causing problems in the present day-to-day functioning of an individual.
 Those memories are accessed during therapy sessions while using brief bursts of bilateral stimulation to the left and right hemispheres of the brain.
-This bilateral stimulation is most easily achieved through rapid back and forth eye movements, but can also be achieved through alternating tactile pulses (often using hand-held "pulsers") or through alternating auditory tones.
+This bilateral stimulation is most easily achieved through rapid back and forth eye movements, but can also be achieved through alternating tactile sensation (often using hand-held "pulsers") or through alternating auditory tones.
 This unique bilateral stimulation of the brain seems to help memories move from maladaptive to adaptive storage in the brain's own filing system: where they no longer hold the same negative emotional or physiological charge.
-The latest research has drawn many linkages with the bilateral stimulation used in EMDR therapy to the brain's natural processing system that we experience through Rapid Eye Movement (REM) sleep.
+Research has drawn many linkages with the bilateral stimulation used in EMDR therapy to the brain's natural processing system that we experience through Rapid Eye Movement (REM) sleep.
 REM sleep is the natural way in which we process and consolidate the memories of recent experiences.
 Under normal circumstances, this process happens easily, but with highly charged emotional material, the process seems to get "stuck."
 EMDR therapy appears to utilize that same natural processing system; when applied skillfully by a therapist, this allows the brain "metabolize" material that has been stuck for years.
 EMDR therapy has a standard eight phase treatment approach to address and reprocess past, present, and future linkages to traumatic material.

 Although the exact mechanisms of how EMDR therapy works are being continually studied, what we do know is that when the brain experiences traumatic events (which can range from being teased by classmates as a child, to a soldier's experiences during wartime), the memory can become maladaptively stored with all of the original attendant sensory information, emotions, negative thoughts, and body sensations.
 When triggered, the brain re-experiences these memories as if they are happening "right now" and thus causes a range of symptoms that fall into several mental health disorder categories.
 These symptoms can be thought of as "the past is driving the present," often on an unconscious level.

 In short, EMDR therapy directly targets "stuck in time" neural packages and literally re-wires these neural pathways to link up with adaptive information processes in the brain.
-Recent research has actually been able to demonstrate such "re-wiring" and relocation of memory processes in the brain through electroencephalography EEG mapping pre and post EMDR treatment (Pagani, et al., 2011)
+Research has actually been able to demonstrate such "re-wiring" and relocation of memory processes in the brain through electroencephalography EEG mapping pre and post EMDR treatment (Pagani, et al., 2011)

 For more information, please visit: